-Kylie Jenner Throws Daughter, Stormi Webster, Epic “Stormiworld” Birthday Party
+Kylie Jenner Throws Daughter, Stormi Webster, Epic ‘Stormiworld’ Birthday Party

 As for the cake, based on photos and videos posted on social media, it looks like a multi-tiered confection that featured a spinning carousel ride with dancing horses.

 Stormi Webster was born last year after Kylie Jenner hid her pregnancy for months.
 Shortly after the birth, Jenner announced that she was a new mom with a heartfelt Instagram post, explaining why she decided to keep the pregnancy secret.
-In the post, she shared that she wanted to keep it out of the public eye so that devote all her energy to becoming a new mom.
+In the post, she shared that she wanted to keep it out of the public eye so that she could devote all her energy to becoming a new mom.

 View this post on Instagram